| ||||||

 For or against is the question but the answer must work for everyone, or at least we hope for it to. however it's hard to "Please everyone all of the time."
 We had suggested a "Third" division on the message board which also got some good response in posts.
 We suggested calling it a "Semi-Pro" division while others suggested a "AA" or "AAA" division.
 Those against it suggested there may not be enough fighters to fill such a division.
 If this were true, how so we ask?
 How so because those who would be eligible for the AA or Semi-Pro division are only fighters with 10 fights or more (Possibly even more) experience anyway.
 These fighters would be in a ranking division all their own, a division that would not "Deplete" the current rankings because they would not be fighting the less experienced fighters anyway.

-Why not turn Pro?
+Why Not Turn Pro?

 We